cindyl43/homework_6b/README.md

 Cart functions (on cart page):
 1. Quantity on cart works across pages.
-2. Click on color/ filling/ quantity and "add" to add new items
+2. Click on color/ filling/ quantity and "add" to add new items.
+   The new items will appear in the list, and the subtotal will be automatically updated.
-3. Click on "remove" to remove item from the list
+3. Click on "remove" to remove item from the list.
+4. Click on "shop more" to go back to the browsing page.

 # Credits